-The Commission is assessing whether the EU countries’ CAP Strategic Plans contribute to, and are consistent with, EU legislation and commitments in relation to climate and the environment, including those laid out in the Farm to Fork and Biodiversity strategies.
+The Commission assessed whether the EU countries’ CAP Strategic Plans contribute to, and are consistent with, EU legislation and commitments in relation to climate and the environment, including those laid out in the Farm to Fork and Biodiversity strategies.

-The Commission is supporting EU countries throughout the whole process of preparation of their CAP Strategic Plan so that:
+The Commission supported EU countries throughout the whole process of preparation of their CAP Strategic Plan so that:

-- EU countries take full advantage of the new CAP and its instruments to support their farmers in the transition towards increased sustainability in our food systems.
+- EU countries take full advantage of the CAP 2023-27 and its instruments to support their farmers in the transition towards increased sustainability in our food systems.

 - Each CAP Strategic Plan includes an intervention strategy explaining how each EU country will use CAP instruments to achieve the CAP objectives, in keeping with the Green Deal ambitions.